JaneliaSciComp/open-data-flylight/janelia-flylight-color-depth/README.md

 * JRC2018_UNISEX_20x_HR.nrrd: The [template](https://www.janelia.org/publication/an-unbiased-template-of-the-drosophila-brain-and-ventral-nerve-cord) used for all brain CDM alignments.

 #### VNC
 * Gen1_GAL4_VNC.zip: 13,998 CDMs of the Gen1 GAL4 VNC, R and VT lines.
 These are aligned to the 2017 female flyVNC symmetric template.
+All images are from female flies.
 * LexA_VNC.zip: 3,534 CDMs of the Gen1 LexA VNC, R and VT lines.
 These are aligned to the 2017 female flyVNC symmetric template.
+All images are from female flies.

 #### Larval brain
 * Larva_original_GAL4_CDM.zip: 5,766 CDMs from Hen1 GAL4 FlyLight scanned larval brain.
 The alignment is from this work: [https://link.springer.com/article/10.1007/s12021-017-9349-6].